Bryaninops yongei: Description

 The whip coral goby has a semi-transparent head and body, with white scales running along its vertebra.
 Its head is reddish-brown to violet in color and the goby has pink to violet-red eyes.
 Their coloration is noted to match the color of the coral they inhabit.
 The fish is approximately 3 to 3.5 centimeters long.
 Healthy whip coral gobies have seven dorsal spines, seven dorsal soft rays, one anal spine and seven anal soft rays.
 They also have cup-like pelvic fins and gills that open below the base of the pectoral fins.

 Taxonomy and naming

 The whip coral goby is a member of the genus Bryaninops, the family Gobiidae and the order Perciformes.
-It was discovered in 1906.
+It was discovered in the late 1960's.

 Habitat

 There are noted populations of the whip coral goby around areas such as the Marshall Islands, Chagos Archipelago and Samoa.
 The whip coral goby lives in and around coral species such as stinging coral.
 Whip coral gobies usually live in pairs in association with the wire coral species Cirrhipathes anguina (Antipathidae) at depths of between 3 and 45 m.
 These pairs are usually male-female pairs.
 This species is also found in the aquarium trade.